-2.1.
-Digital fluoroscopy and angiography with multiple image intensifier sizes and on-line image storage and retrieval capabilities.
+- 2.1.
+Digital fluoroscopy and angiography with multiple image intensifier sizes and on-line image storage and retrieval capabilities - 2.2.

-- 2.2.
 Multichannel physiologic monitoring (minimum of 2 pressure and 3 ECG channels) with real-time and archived physiologic, hemodynamic and rhythm monitoring equipment with support staff capable of interpreting results and responding appropriately.
 Capability to perform cardiac output measurements by the Fick or thermodilution method. - 2.3.
 Appropriate inventory of disposable supplies for vascular access management, diagnostic coronary angiography and ventriculography - 2.4.
-Facilities performing PCIs must have a large inventory of coronary guiding catheters, coronary guidewires, angioplasty balloons coronary stents and other treatment devices commensurate with the scope of services provided by the laboratory - 2.5.
+Facilities performing PCIs must have a varied inventory of coronary guiding catheters, coronary guide wires, angioplasty balloons coronary stents and other treatment devices commensurate with the scope of services provided by the laboratory - 2.5.
 Emergency management equipment and systems that are readily available in the CCL.
-This includes resuscitation equipment, a biphasic defibrillator, vasoactive and antiarrhythmic drugs, endotracheal intubation, temporary transvenous pacemakers, intraaortic balloon pump and personnel familiar with their indications and use. - 2.6.
-A process documenting routine preventive maintenance and testing of laboratory equipment, including a comprehensive radiation safety program. - 2.6.1.
-For radiographic systems this includes but is not limited to: a) image quality, b) dynamic range, c) modulation transfer function, d) fluoroscopic spatial resolution, e) fluoroscopic field of view size accuracy, f) low contrast resolution, g) record and fluoro mode automatic exposure control and h) maximum table-top exposure rate. - 2.7.
-The operational efficiency of infrequently-used equipment by regular assessment of their function with logs kept
+This includes resuscitation equipment, a biphasic defibrillator, vasoactive and antiarrhythmic drugs, endotracheal intubation, temporary transvenous pacemakers, intraaortic balloon pump, pericardiocentesis equipment, and personnel trained on their indications and use. - 2.6.
+A process documenting routine preventive maintenance and testing of laboratory equipment based on vendor recommendations, including a comprehensive radiation safety program. - 2.6.1.
+For radiographic systems this includes but is not limited to: a) image quality, b) dynamic range, c) modulation transfer function, d) fluoroscopic spatial resolution, e) fluoroscopic field of view size accuracy, f) low contrast resolution, g) record fluoroscopic mode automatic exposure control under standard conditions and at maximum output h) calibration of integrated radiation dose meters. - 2.7.
+The operational efficiency of infrequently used equipment by regular assessment of their function with logs kept to include personnel training updates.

-3. STANDARDS: Leadership structure
+3. STANDARDS: Leadership Structure